Tubbz-alt/betsapi-gitbook/docs/bet365/prematch.md

 ## FAQ

-### "Team Total Goals" is missing?
+### Something is missing?

-Actually we failed to parse that part from the HTML, so you should use &rawJSON=1 to get the odds (or parse it yourself with &raw=1)
+You can always use &raw=1 and parse the HTML yourself.

 ## Changes